andy-guttridge/song-mates/README.md

 The update profile form enables the user to update their profile with:

-- Am  About Me 'biography' of up to 500 characters.
+- An About Me 'biography' of up to 500 characters.
 This is where the user can describe their musical interests and goals.
 - An image.
 - A selection of up to five musical genres from pre-populated lists.
 - Up to five free text 'instruments or skills' fields of up to 30 characters